Richmond Park: Late 20th century – present

 In 1953 President Tito of Yugoslavia stayed at White Lodge during a state visit to Britain.

 The Petersham Hole was a sink hole caused by subsidence of a sewer which forced the total closure of the A307 road in Petersham in 1979–80.
 As the hole and subsequent repair work had forced a total closure of this main road between Richmond and Kingston, traffic was diverted through the park and the Richmond, Ham, and Kingston gates remained open throughout the day and night.
 The park road was widened at Ham Cross near Ham Gate to accommodate temporary traffic lights.
 About 10 deer a month were killed by traffic while the diversion was in operation.

 When the present London Borough of Richmond upon Thames was created in 1965, it included the majority, but not the whole, of the park.
-The eastern tip, including Roehampton Gate, belonged to the London Borough of Wandsworth, and the southern tip belonged to the Royal Borough of Kingston upon Thames.
+The eastern tip, including Roehampton Gate, belonged to the London Borough of Wandsworth, and the southern tip was in the Royal Borough of Kingston upon Thames.
 Following a series of borough boundary changes in 1994 and 1995, these anomalies were corrected and the whole park became part of Richmond upon Thames.

 In the 2012 Summer Olympics the men's and the women's cycling road races went through the park.

+Actor Joseph A. Bennett died by suicide in the park on 13 April 2015, reportedly found hanged from a tree.